DINING OUT: Foodies Rocks? Well, yes actually

-Those of us who have risked life and limb by guzzling a Manhattan sidewalk kebab and regretted the after-effects take note - modern 'street food' has move on from the miscellaneous meats in a tortilla format.
+Those of us who have risked life and limb by guzzling a Manhatten sidewalk kebab and regretted the after effects take note - modern 'street food' has move on from the miscellaneous meats in a tortilla format.

 In fact, as this reviewer believes, the concept may well have presented Northampton with one of its most exciting new eateries.

-Foodies Rocks's owners promised to bring a taste of Shoreditch to the town when they opened in Derngate last year.
+Foodies Rocks' owners promised to bring a taste of Shoreditch to the town when they opened in Derngate last year.

 And while the steadily growing number of hip food outlets isn't everyone's bag, they have certainly succeeded in delivering a fun, airs and graces-free restaurant that would be perfectly at home in central London.

-Foodies Rocks - as you might have guessed from the title - is aimed at a slightly younger crowd, however.
+Foodies Rocks - as you might have guessed from the title - is aimed at a slightly younger crowd though.

 Local artwork adorns the walls, there is a fussball table downstairs and a Tekken arcade machine.

-But the 13-item food menu, featuring traditional street dishes from India, Kenya, Korea and more should satisfy anyone's palate.
+But the 13-item food menu, featuring traditional street dishes from India, Kenya, Korea and more should satisfy anyone's pallet.

-A friend and I order five small plates through the quirky tick-box hand-out, all of which come to the table as they are ready, a format which Wagamama fans will know well.
+A friend and I order five small plates through the quirky tick box hand out, all of which come to the table when they are ready, a format which Wagamama fans will know well.

-The fried crop are a popular Kenyan snack, we were told, and on this basis it is easy to see why.
+The fried crop are popular Kenyan snack, we are told, and on this basis it is easy to see why.

 All very pleasing but heavily seasoned and highly spiced, so best washed down with one of the world beers on offer.

 The following 20 minutes, however, will no doubt divide opinion.
-After the first three plates were cleared, we waited longer than expected for the finale.
+After the first three plated were cleared we waited longer-than-expected for the finale.